 This treadmill is praised by reviewers for its convenience size-wise.
 There are lots of comments on the treadmills' sturdiness – as well as how easy it is to use thanks to the remote control that comes with it.
 It's also apparently quiet when in operation, for if you are using it while working or watching TV, and there are several comments on its easy to see a display that sits by your feet.

 This treadmill, unlike others, does not have any handles making it perfect for walking and for storing.
 It weighs 26.2kg and has a diameter of 15cm – perfect for sliding underneath a bed, a couch, or for using paired with a standing desk.
 It has a 500watt motor and six speeds to choose from – ranging from one to six miles per hour.
 With a low-noise motor and belt, it can be used in flats, too.
 Use its LED display to track speed, time, distance, and calories and control the machine with ease using the remote control.

 With an incline range almost double that of some of our other picks, this treadmill is perfect for replicating the feel and benefits of hill-walking or all-terrain running, and the range of 40 different programmes also helps keep things varied.
 It also has an impressive top speed of 20kph.

 The majority of reviewers mention his machine's incline as it really is something to shout about when it comes to burning calories, fast.
 It's also a powerful piece of kit, and it's pretty sturdy.
 It's probably not the best option for beginners, however,

-The majority of treadmills on our list have an incline range of 0%-15%, however, the NordicTrack X9i Incline Trainer goes up to 40% making it the best treadmill for hill runs.
+Another deciding factor might be the incline range and how high the machine does (or does not) go.
+Most of the machines on this list feature an incline range of 0% to 15%; however, the NordicTrack X9i Incline Trainer goes up to 40% making it the best treadmill for hill runs.